 You are needed now more than ever.

-Living in chronic hunger.
+people are living in chronic hunger.

-Living in chronic hunger are women.
+of those living in chronic hunger are women.

 is the answer.

-Invest in people now.
+Invest in people.

-The hunger project is about helping individuals to shift into a mindset that says they can actually solve their own hunger…the first thing you have to do is get an individual to shift their behaviour, and if you get enough individuals to shift their behaviours then the entire village will change.
+The Hunger Project is about helping individuals to shift into a mindset that says they can actually solve their own hunger…the first thing you have to do is get an individual to shift their behaviour, and if you get enough individuals to shift their behaviours then the entire village will change.